marksutton/EART40003-Programming-for-Geoscientists/functions.md

 If the value cannot be converted (e.g. "4.5" can be converted, "Forty-two" cannot), the int function will throw an error and stop the program.

 **len(str OR container) return type: integer [built-in]** Len gives you the lenth of something.
 If you give it a string as an argument, it returns the number of characters in the string.
 This is one of the few string functions which is a normal function, rather than a method of str – so use it like `len("hello")` not `"hello".len()`.
-If you pass it a container (e.g. a list) it returns the number of elements in the container.
+If you pass it a container (e.g. a list or dictionary or set) it returns the number of elements in the container.

 **min(container) return type: varies [built-in]**
 Use on any container (e.g. a list) to find the minimum value.
 Works on numerical and string elements – for string elements, it will give you the alphabetically first value.
+Works on dictionaries, but looks at keys not values.

 **max(container) return type: varies [built-in]**
 Use on any container (e.g. a list) to find the maximum value.
 Works on numerical and string elements – for string elements, it will give you the alphabetically last value.
+Works on dictionaries, but looks at keys not values.

+**open(filename, mode) return type: file [built-in]** Tries to open the file with the given filename, in the given mode.
+Both arguments must be strings.
+See below for notes on filenames.
+Mode is a single-character string – it should be “w” for write-mode, “r” for read-mode, or “a” for append mode (append mode is like write mode, but if the file already exists then new data is appended to the end – in write mode it is overwritten).
+If the file can’t be opened (see below for possible reasons) an exception will be thrown.
+The open function returns a file object, which is then used for all further file operations – see [file methods](file_methods.md) document.

 **ord(string) return type: int [built-in]**
 Takes a string of length 1 (i.e. a single-character string) and returns the ASCII code representing it - see e.g. [http://www.asciitable.com/](http://www.asciitable.com/) for a list of codes).
 Will give an error if the string isn’t length 1.